22nd CENTURY GROUP, INC.

 1. EFFECTIVE DATE

-The Executive’s employment with the Company shall commence on June 22, 2020 (the “Effective Date”).
+The Employee’s employment with the Company shall commence on November 15, 2021 (the “Effective Date”).

 2.1 General.
-As of the Effective Date, the Company employs the Executive as, and the Executive agrees to serve as, Chief Executive Officer of the Company upon the terms and conditions specified in this Agreement.
-The Executive shall perform such duties and services for the Company as may be determined from time to time by the Board of Directors of the Company (the “Board”), provided that such duties and services shall be consistent in all material respects with the Executive’s position Chief Executive Officer of the Company.
-The Executive agrees to serve the Company faithfully and to the best of his ability under the direction of the Board.
+As of the Effective Date, the Company employs the Employee as, and the Employee agrees to serve as, Chief Financial Officer of the Company upon the terms and conditions specified in this Agreement.
+The Employee shall perform such duties and services for the Company as may be determined from time to time by the Company’s Board of Directors (the “Board”) and the Chief Executive Officer (“CEO”) provided that such duties and services shall be consistent in all material respects with the Employee’s position Chief Financial Officer of the Company.
+Unless otherwise determined by the Board, the Employee will be a direct report to the CEO.
+The Employee agrees to serve the Company faithfully and to the best of his ability under the direction of the Board.

 2.2 Exclusive Services.
-The Executive shall devote his full working time throughout the Employment Term (as defined in Section 2.3) to the performance of services for the Company.
-During the Employment Term, the Executive will not be employed by any other person or entity, or be self-employed, without the prior approval of the Board.
-The Executive shall use his best efforts, judgment and energy to improve and advance the business and interests of the Company in a manner consistent with the duties of his position.
-Upon the Executive’s execution of this Agreement and during the Employment Term, the Executive will disclose to the Company any existing or proposed participation or membership in trade or professional associations, and any existing or proposed appointments as a member of the board of directors (or similar governing body) of any for-profit or not-for-profit entity; all such participations, memberships and appointments shall be subject to Board approval.
+The Employee shall devote his full working time throughout the Employment Term (as defined in Section 2.3) to the performance of services for the Company.
+During the Employment Term, the Employee will not be employed by any other person or entity, or be self-employed, without the prior approval of the Board.
+The Employee shall use his best efforts, judgment and energy to improve and advance the business and interests of the Company in a manner consistent with the duties of his position.
+Upon the Employee’s execution of this Agreement and during the Employment Term, the Employee will disclose to the Company any existing or proposed participation or membership in trade or professional associations, and any existing or proposed appointments as a member of the board of directors (or similar governing body) of any for-profit or not-for-profit entity; all such participations, memberships and appointments shall be subject to approval by the CEO.

 2.3 Employment Term.
-The Executive’s employment under this Agreement shall commence as of the Effective Date and shall terminate on the earlier of (i) the third anniversary of the Effective Date (the “Third Anniversary Date”) or (ii) earlier termination of the Executive’s employment pursuant to Section 5 of this Agreement.
-At least 120 days prior to the Third Anniversary Date, the Board will initiate a discussion with the Executive regarding continuation of the Executive’s employment after the Third Anniversary Date.
-If the Executive’s employment with the Company continues after the Third Anniversary Date and the Company and the Executive have not agreed in writing to renew this Agreement or entered into a new employment agreement that supersedes this Agreement, the Executive’s continuing employment with the Company will be “at will.”
-For the purposes of this Agreement, “Employment Term” means the period beginning on the Effective Date and ending on the date that Executive’s employment with the Company terminates for any reason.
+The Employee’s employment under this Agreement shall commence as of the Effective Date and shall continue until the earlier of (1) the 3-year anniversary of the Effective Date or (2) termination pursuant to Section 5 of this Agreement.
+For the purposes of this Agreement, “Employment Term” means the period beginning on the Effective Date and ending on the date that Employee’s employment with the Company terminates for any reason.

 3.1 Base Salary.
-Commencing on the Effective Date, the Executive shall be paid an annual base salary (“Base Salary”) in the amount of $450,000.00, payable in accordance with the Company’s payroll practices.
-Subject to the Executive’s rights under Section 5.2, Base Salary is subject to increase or decrease, from time to time, in the sole and absolute discretion of the Board.
+During the Employment Term, the Employee shall be paid an annual base salary (“Base Salary”) in the amount of $325,000.00, payable in accordance with the Company’s payroll practices.
+Base Salary is subject to increase or decrease, from time to time, in the sole and absolute discretion of the Board.

 3.3 Cash Bonus Opportunity.
-During the Employment Term, the Executive will be eligible to receive an annual cash bonus in an amount not to exceed 150% of Base Salary.
-The amount of cash bonus awarded to the Executive in any year will be determined by the Board based on annual performance metrics and strategic goals for the Company and annual individual objectives for the Executive.
-Such metrics, goals and objectives will be determined annually by the Board in consultation with the Executive.
-Payment of a cash bonus in respect of a Company fiscal year will be made not later than 120 days following the end of the applicable Company fiscal year, provided that, except as otherwise provided in this Agreement, if the Employment Term ends prior to payment, the Executive shall not be entitled to such cash award.
+During the Employment Term, the Employee will be eligible to earn an annual cash bonus targeted at 75% of Base Salary.
+The amount of cash bonus awarded to the Employee in any year will be determined by the Board, in consultation with the CEO, based on annual performance metrics and strategic goals for the Company and annual individual objectives for the Employee.
+Payment of a cash bonus in respect of a Company fiscal year will be made not later than 120 days following the end of the applicable Company fiscal year, provided that, if the Employment Term ends prior to payment, the Employee shall not be entitled to such cash award.

 3.5 Reimbursement of Expenses.
-The Company shall reimburse the Executive for reasonable travel and other business expenses incurred by him in the fulfillment of his duties hereunder upon presentation by the Executive of an itemized account of such expenditures, in accordance with Company practices and policies.
+The Company shall reimburse the Employee for reasonable travel and other business expenses incurred by him in the fulfillment of his duties hereunder upon presentation by the Employee of an itemized account of such expenditures, in accordance with Company practices and policies.

 4. EMPLOYEE BENEFITS

-The Executive shall, during his employment under this Agreement, be included to the extent eligible thereunder in all employee benefit plans, programs or arrangements (including plans, programs or arrangements providing for retirement benefits, disability benefits, health and life insurance, or vacation and paid holidays) which shall from time to time be established by the Company for, or made available to, its senior executives generally.
-The Executive will be provided not less than four (4) weeks’ vacation per calendar year.
+The Employee shall, during the Employment Term, be included to the extent eligible thereunder in all employee benefit plans, programs or arrangements (including plans, programs or arrangements providing for retirement benefits, disability benefits, health and life insurance, or vacation and paid holidays) which shall from time to time be established by the Company for, or made available to, its management employees generally.

 5. TERMINATION OF EMPLOYMENT